guaguanco127/br.delay.pitch.1.0/MaxMSP Abstraction/README.md

 The 3rd inlet turns the effect on, or bypasses the signal.
 It takes an integer of 0 or 1.
 The default is 1.

-The 4rd inlet is the Pitchshift Factor in steps. -24. to 24.
+The 4rd inlet is the Pitch-shift Factor in steps. -24. to 24.
 Default 0.
-Microtonal pitchshifting is possible by using numbers in between integers.
-For example, -0.50 is pitchshifted down by a quarter tone.
+Microtonal pitch-shifting is possible by using numbers in between integers.
+For example, -0.50 is pitch-shifted down by a quarter tone.

 The 5th inlet is the delay time in ms. It takes a float between 0. and 1000.
-The default is 100 ms. Please see note above about latency within the patch regarding the pitchshift and minimum delay time.
+The default is 100 ms. Please see note above about latency within the patch regarding the pitch-shift and minimum delay time.

 The 6th inlet is the feedback.
 It takes a float between 0. and 0.99.